TwoRingSoft/Vrsnr/Readme.md

 - open an issue
 - fork the repo
+- make changes and test
 - open a PR linking to the issue

 ## Future work

-- Defaults for semver/numeric keys per filetype.
+- Defaults for semver/numeric keys per filetype
+- More filetypes
+- Git tagging
+- Caching
+- Mac app front end